 Step 1: Gather the supplies you will need.

 Lead Out comes with the gel, activating powder, plastic gloves, mask and a stir stick.
 We started with a gallon container and a package of powder that says it should be enough to cover 250sqft.
 If you are only planning on stripping a small area at a time like we were, then you need a small plastic container and a measuring cup to mix a smaller amount.
 You will also need a paint brush to spread it around and scrapers to remove it.
 I recommend plastic scrapers for wood as the metal ones dig into the softened wood.
 I also recommend a number of rags and a bucket of water and extra gloves.

 Step 2: Mix appropriate quantities.

 You must wear the mask for this stage.
 To mix a smaller amount, you want to mix equal percentages of each container.
 We mixed ¼ of the gel and ¼ of the powder together until it formed a thick paste.
 This was more than enough to cover two doors and then some.
 I’d recommend starting with less, probably a 1/16th of each would have been perfect for the 6′ x 2.5′ door we stripped.
 Also, you must use all of the product in one shot as it can’t be saved for another day.

 Step 3: Preparing the work area.

 We were working in an empty house so for us it was easy.
-We just put down a plastic sheet and then we used two work benches to support the door so we could lay the door flat stand while we applied the paste.
-Since there was several coats of paint on the door handle, we did not remove its hardware before applying the product.
+We just put down a plastic sheet and then we used two workbenches to support the door so we could lay the door flat stand while we applied the paste.
+Since there were several coats of paint on the door handle, we did not remove its hardware before applying the product.